 - Fan-fic.
 Pastiches are fine – encouraged, even.
 But we want homages to Sherlock Holmes, not your Sherlock Holmes story.
 It’s a fine line, but a good general rule is that the characters and plots are original.

 - Supernatural elements.
 No ghosts, no demons, no vampires.
 No exceptions.

 - Erotica.
 Sex is fine, adult situations and language are fine, but an X-rated story will be a tough sell.

 - Multiple submissions.
 Let us evaluate one of your stories at a time.

-We are looking for cover art for the anthology.
+We are looking for cover art for the anthologies.
 Original photographic work or illustrations please, with some element of crime, detection or mystery.
 Files should be full colour, high-res in 3:2 aspect ratio.

 What we pay:

 Ah, the brass tacks.
 Plan B pays 1¢ USD/word up to a $50 maximum, and a flat fee of $30 USD for art.
 Payments will be made via PayPal.
-We buy non-exclusive electronic and print rights.
+We buy non-exclusive electronic, audio and print rights.